Prag8855/aab/content/guides/losing-your-job.md

 **[How to register as unemployed ➞](/guides/unemployment-benefits#register-as-unemployed)**

-### Get a letter of reference

-A letter of reference (*[[Arbeitszeugnis]]*) is a proof of the work you did for your employer.
-It can help your [job search](/guides/find-a-job-in-berlin).
-Ask for it in your [resignation letter](/glossary/Kündigungsschreiben).

-Your employer is required to give you a letter of reference.[^15] Apprentices, working students, temporary workers and [minijobbers](/glossary/Minijob) can also demand a letter of reference.

-The letter must clearly explain the type of work you did, and for how long.
-Your employer must give you a paper version, not an electronic version.
-It must not have information about your health, your salary, your other jobs, your union membership, or your political affiliations.
-Your employer needs your explicit permission to mention why you quit or got fired.[^16]

-If you worked for more than 6 weeks, you can demand a qualified reference (*qualifiziertes Arbeitszeugnis*).
-It includes an evaluation of your performance, and the reason you left the company.

-### Get an Arbeitsbescheinigung

-You need an *[[Arbeitsbescheinigung]]* to get [unemployment benefits](/glossary/ALG%20I).[^12] Your employer must send it to the *Agentur für Arbeit* directly.[^13]

-If your employer refuses to send your *Arbeitsbescheinigung*, tell your case worker at the *Agentur für Arbeit*.
-They will pressure your employer, and can fine them up to 2,000€.[^28] This can take a few weeks.

-If you can't wait for your *Arbeitsbescheinigung*, ask the *Agentur für Arbeit* for a preliminary approval of your employment benefits (*vorläufige Bewilligung*).[^29] You will get unemployment benefits faster.
-Use the template at the end of [this document](https://www.rechtsanwalt-koeper.de/workspace/uploads/downloads/vorschussantrag-arbeitslosengeld_1.pdf).

 ### Tell the Ausländerbehörde

 If you have a [residence permit](/glossary/Aufenthaltstitel) like a [work visa](/glossary/Work%20Visa) or a [[Blue Card]], you must tell the *[[Ausländerbehörde]]* that you will be unemployed.
 Do this as soon as know that you will be unemployed.
 Do not wait more than 2 weeks.[^11]